Wilson Daily Times, 8 May 1948.

 Zion Hall was located in the Grabneck community along Nash Street, northwest of downtown Wilson.

-Per Brooks’, the Black Creek lodge established in 1891 was assigned #3446, but he higher number suggests that #8754 was a later lodge in Black Creek.
+Per Brooks, the Black Creek lodge established in 1891 was assigned #3446, but the higher lodge number listed in the deed suggests that #8754 was a later lodge in Black Creek.

 Hannibal, of course, was the oldest of all Wilson County G.U.O.O.F. lodges, founded in 1873: